 The Calmare Scrambler

-The Calmare Scrambler Therapy device was developed by Professor Giuseppe Marineo, a researcher and bioengineer, and the founder and manager of Delta Research & Development.
+The Calmare Scrambler Therapy device, which treats nerve pain, was developed by Professor Giuseppe Marineo, a researcher and bioengineer, and the founder and manager of Delta Research & Development.
 Delta R&D is the Bioengineering Research Centre affiliated with Tor Vergata University of Rome, Italy.

 The device, which uses a biophysical rather than a biochemical approach, uses a multi-processor able to simultaneously treat multiple pain areas by applying surface electrodes to the skin.
 The device creates and sends a no-pain signal which becomes the dominant signal received by the brain, thus overriding the pain signal and providing relief for the patient.

 Why is it useful?